MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 ### Identify specific queries with `sys.dm_exec_requests`

-There's a wait type in SQL Server that indicates a query is waiting for a memory grant – `RESOURCE_SEMAPHORE`.
-You may observe this wait type in `sys.dm_exec_requests` for individual requests and this DMVs is the best starting point to identify which queries are victims of insufficient execution memory.
-You can also observe the `RESOURCE_SEMAPHORE` wait in `sys.dm_os_wait_stats` as aggregated data point at the server level.
-This wait shows up when a query memory request can't be granted due to other concurrent queries having used up the memory.
+There's a [wait type](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql#WaitTypes) in SQL Server that indicates a query is waiting for a memory grant – `RESOURCE_SEMAPHORE`.
+You may observe this wait type in `sys.dm_exec_requests` for individual requests.
+This latter DMVs is the best starting point to identify which queries are victims of insufficient grant memory.
+You can also observe the `RESOURCE_SEMAPHORE` wait in `sys.dm_os_wait_stats` as aggregated data points at the SQL Server level.
+This wait type shows up when a query memory request can't be granted due to other concurrent queries having used up the memory.
 High count of waiting requests and long wait times indicate excessive number of concurrent queries using execution memory, or large memory request sizes.

-After an excessive wait of this type (over 22 minutes), the query is ultimately timed out and SQL Server raises error [8645](/sql/relational-databases/errors-events/mssqlserver-8645-database-engine-error), "A time out occurred while waiting for memory resources to execute the query.
+It is worth noting that waiting for memory grants is not infinite.
+After an excessive wait (over 20 minutes), the query is ultimately timed out and SQL Server raises error [8645](/sql/relational-databases/errors-events/mssqlserver-8645-database-engine-error), "A time out occurred while waiting for memory resources to execute the query.
 Rerun the query."
 You may see the timeout value set at the server level by looking at the **timeout_sec** in `sys.dm_exec_query_memory_grants`.
+The timeout value may vary slightly between SQL Server versions.

 With the use of `sys.dm_exec_requests` you can see which queries have been granted memory and the size of that grant.
 Also you can identify which queries are currently waiting for a memory grant by looking for the `RESOURCE_SEMAPHORE` wait type.
 Here's a query that shows you both the granted and the waiting requests: